The advent of genomics-guided precision medicine has the potential transform patient treatment decision support.

-Healthcare has long been on the cusp of massive change.
 From data and analytics, to patient empowerment, recent advancements may indicate the industry is finally about to reach its most pivotal moment yet.
 A new era of personalized medicine—known as precision medicine—has arrived, and it’s opening a host of new possibilities for care providers that were unimaginable only a few years ago.
-Precision medicine takes into consideration every gene throughout a person’s genetic profile, and uses that data to specifically design a treatment for a patient.
+Precision medicine takes into consideration every gene throughout a person’s genetic profile, and uses that data to identify the right targeted therapy for right patient at the right time.
 Precision medicine is accelerating at a rapid pace, thanks in part to Sean P. Scott and QIAGEN.

 This is why QIAGEN is committed to making significant investments in the commercialization and democratization of these important technologies and capabilities.
 While other companies tend to focus on the workflow instrumentation and ability to generate data, QIAGEN focuses more on creating actionable insights from the data.
 Therefore, QIAGEN does not just enable laboratories, but works alongside ordering physicians to identify opportunities for timely and actionable clinical decision support—which QIAGEN says is the last mile in the race for genomics-guided precision medicine.